Menu

 This will be an intense and fast-paced course, and you will learn the following skills:

-• Optimizing sail trim for the conditions and heading.
+• sail trim Optimization for the conditions and heading

-• Use of the jib cars, outhaul, backstay, and traveler to optimize speed and control.
+• Utilizing jib cars, outhaul, backstay, and traveler to optimize speed and control

-• Reading the water to anticipate changing conditions - and knowing how to react to them.
+• Reading the water to anticipate changing conditions and responding effectively

 This is not a racing tactics course, but participants will practice rounding marks, and some fun races will be held for skills practice.